EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `autoRespiration_Thornley2000A`: estimates autotrophic respiration as maintenance + growth respiration according to Thornley &amp; Cannell [2000]: MODEL A - maintenance respiration is given priority.
+- `autoRespiration_Thornley2000A`: Calculates autotrophic maintenance and growth respiration using Thornley and Cannell (2000) Model A, where maintenance respiration is prioritized.

-- `autoRespiration_Thornley2000B`: estimates autotrophic respiration as maintenance + growth respiration according to Thornley &amp; Cannell [2000]: MODEL B - growth respiration is given priority.
+- `autoRespiration_Thornley2000B`: Calculates autotrophic maintenance and growth respiration using Thornley and Cannell (2000) Model B, where growth respiration is prioritized.

-- `autoRespiration_Thornley2000C`: estimates autotrophic respiration as maintenance + growth respiration according to Thornley &amp; Cannell [2000]: MODEL C - growth, degradation &amp; resynthesis view of respiration.
-Computes the km [maintenance [respiration] coefficient].
+- `autoRespiration_Thornley2000C`: Calculates autotrophic maintenance and growth respiration using Thornley and Cannell (2000) Model C, which includes growth, degradation, and resynthesis.

-- `autoRespiration_none`: sets the autotrophic respiration flux from all vegetation pools to zero.
+- `autoRespiration_none`: Sets autotrophic respiration fluxes to 0.

 </details>